Top Tenant Complaints and How to Solve Them

 Clear Up Noise Complaints

-All tenants have a right to the quiet and peaceful enjoyment of their rented premises, especially during stated quiet hours.
-This is a fundamental right anchored in local law as the “Implied Covenant of Quiet Enjoyment.”
-So, any obstructive noise, like loud parties, animals or otherwise, is a violation of this law.
+All residents have a right to the quiet and peaceful enjoyment of their rented premises, especially during stated quiet hours.
+This is a fundamental right anchored in local laws as the “Implied Covenant of Quiet Enjoyment.”
+So, any obstructive noise, like loud parties, animals or otherwise, is a violation of these laws.

-So, what steps should you take when tenants come to you with a noise complaint?
+So, what steps should you take when residents want to file a complaint for noise?

-The first thing you’d want to do is request your tenant to talk with the noisy neighbors, asking to lower the noise levels.
+The first thing you’d want to do about noise complaints is request your tenant to talk with the noisy neighbors, asking to lower the noise levels.
 Usually, this should be enough to solve the issue and keep your tenant happy.

 But if it doesn’t, then you’ll need to intervene on their behalf.
 How you resolve it will be dependent on whether the person causing the lease violation is also a tenant or not.
 If they are, then inform them of the lease violation and proceed to eviction if they don’t change.

-If the party causing the violation is not your tenant, then consider taking legal action with local authorities.
+If the party causing the violation is not your tenant, then consider taking action with local authorities and consult a legal professional.

 Remove Pests

 As a landlord, you have a responsibility to ensure your tenant has a habitable property to rent.
-Among the requirements for a habitable rental property is ensuring your tenants live in a pest-free space.
+Among the requirements for habitable rental properties is ensuring your tenants live in a pest-free space.

-Similar to the other common complaints from tenants detailed in this article, if this complaint isn't handled effectively the tenant could break their lease or withhold rent payments until it's solved adequately.
+Similar to the other common complaints from residents detailed in this article, if this complaint isn't handled effectively the tenant could break their lease or postpone your rent collection until it's resolved adequately.

 So, who is responsible for resolving a pest infestation?